 The Value creation in the metaverse

 The Web3 economy is typically transitioning to a value creation, necessitating a new set of regulations that give creators access to resources and reward value creation.
 It means the definition of “value” has become more malleable.
-This technology provides a novel way of connecting people online, allowing them to conduct economic transactions, exchange currencies, assets, and valuable data with each other without the involvement of any third-party institutions that impose fees, set regulations, or ask for personal information.
+This technology provides a novel way of connecting people online.
+It encourages them to conduct economic transactions, exchange currencies, assets, and valuable data with each other without the involvement of any third-party institutions imposing fees, set regulations, or ask for personal information.

 In the near future, most resources apart from intellectual and human capital will be commoditized.
 Creative industries, being producers of knowledge-based assets, are set to become the major drivers of economic growth worldwide.
 Consequently, the focus on creative industries and designing the most advanced decentralized protocol for the creator economy is to be done.
 The Web3 is to unleash the full potential of creators in the future metaverse.